 Miscellaneous switching fees.

-Three common fees often accompany a phone carrier switch:
+Two common fees often accompany a phone carrier switch:

 How to switch carriers.